 Four 1/2 inch holes were drilled around the top of the plunger, and four more offset on the sides.

 You now simply fill the bucket half full of warm water, add a small amount of detergent, place the plunger in the bucket, and place the lid on the bucket, with the plunger handle sticking up through the hole.

-I push the plunger up and down on the clothes for three to four minutes.
-I then empty the dirty water and wring the soap out of the clothes.
-I replace with fresh water and plunger again to rinse.
-I then wring the clothes out again and hang to dry.
+The plunger is pushed up and down on the clothes for three to four minutes.
+Then empty the dirty water and wring the soap out of the clothes.
+Then, put fresh water in the bucket and plunger again to rinse.
+Wring the clothes out again and hang to dry.